rajonali/CRUD-Inventory-Mgmt-Tool/README.md

 To-Do:
 ------
-* Submit user submitted barcode

-* Disable product page enter key by searching for key and ignoring it
+* Refactor code

+* Make sure the current product state scope is reset completely for all fields before changing focus to another product.

+* Create a modal that pops up if a product is not found in db and prompt user to insert the product into the db.

+* Store images in db for each product.

+* Create a function to sum all sales and present on sales report page.
+Create a tax calculator function too.

+* Create column field for product that shows the price the product was bought for.

 * Being able to edit the fields on all pages with data grid

 * redux action to search and add to global state: products and transactions

-* Be able to edit certain fields

 * If there is no results when searching for the object, then prompt a modal to ask the user if they would like to add enter more details about the product.
 They can leave some fields blank if they are in a hurry and edit it later

 * Create an action to retrieve products and edit their fields and calculate order quantities

-* Create a global state for orders to place
+* Create global state for orders to place

 * Create an action to add an order to order objects array